Questioning A Doctor's Prescription For A Sore Knee: 90 Percocets

 But more detailed guidance is necessary, clinicians say.

 "There really aren't clear guidelines, especially for surgery and dentistry," Brummett says.
-"It's often based on what their chief resident taught them along the way, or an event in their career that made them prescribe a certain amount."
+"It's often based on what their chief resident taught them along the way or an event in their career that made them prescribe a certain amount."

 Or, as in my case, an automated program that makes prescribing more pills simpler than prescribing fewer.